Charged With Speeding

 What Defenses Can I Put Forth to Fight My Speeding Ticket?

 First off, as previously mentioned, it is in your best interests to plead the speeding ticket down to a lesser offense in exchange for a guilty plea.
-This results in fewer points on your license, which keeps you further away from a license suspension and probably will keep your insurance rates down.
-If you cannot plead down the charge whether it is due to a potential license suspension looming or simply because the prosecutor is unwilling to negotiate, there are multiple defenses that an experienced New Jersey speeding ticket attorney can put forth.
+This results in fewer points on your license, which keeps you further away from a license suspension and probably keeps your insurance rates down.
+If you cannot plead down the charge, whether it is due to a potential license suspension looming or simply because the prosecutor is unwilling to negotiate, there are multiple defenses that an experienced New Jersey speeding ticket attorney can put forth.

 Speeding tickets are more than a nuisance.
 Many times, people simply want to pay the ticket rather than go to Court.
 However, these tickets can have serious implications.
-It is often in your best interest to discuss your matter with a NJ speeding ticket attorney to determine the appropriate course of action, whether it is to pay it, plead it down to a lesser charge, or defend against it.
+It is often in your best interest to discuss your matter with an NJ speeding ticket attorney to determine the appropriate course of action, whether it is to pay it, plead it down to a lesser charge, or defend against it.